Plotting Different Geometries with AlgebraOfGraphics.jl

 inspector_label = automatic — Sets a callback function (plot, index, position) -> string which replaces the default label generated by DataInspector.

-label_color = @inherit textcolor — No docs available.
+label_color = @inherit textcolor — Sets the color of labels.

 label_font = @inherit font — The font of the bar labels.